merlinthemagic/MTS/README.md

 <h3>How It Works:</h3>
+PHP need only run as the standard webserver user, but the returned shell can have root priviliges.
 We obtain a real shell by creating a Bash shell inside an instance of screen.
 You can then interact with it through PHP, you control the terminal environment and all variables are maintained throughout the session.